-

 Changed:

-I also added some analytic tests for the face and edge integration.
+I also added pretty comprehensive analytic tests for the face and edge integration.